airpair/coreos-with-docker/post.md

 6. It can drastically reduce cost by replicating software services like Heroku.
 Even though you need multiple machines to truly take advantage of CoreOS, CoreOS is now supported by every major cloud storage provider, including AWS and Digital Ocean, the latter of which provides machines for only $5/month.

-7. It has a very active open source community with (at the time of this writing) 6747 stars, 172 contributors, and over 40 pull requests merged in within the last two weeks.
-As mentioned before, this may potentially be a problem as one of the central tenets of the security that CoreOS offers out of the box is automatic updates.
+7. It has a very active open source community with (at the time of this writing) 6764 stars, 172 contributors, and over 40 pull requests merged in within the last two weeks for etcd.
+This may potentially be a problem, as one of the central tenets of the security that CoreOS offers out of the box is automatic updates on all your machines.
 Though you cannot turn this feature off, you can select an [update strategy](https://coreos.com/docs/cluster-management/setup/update-strategies/) to control when and how your machines will update.